“Hi, John, thanks for coming,” I said to my father as I got off the train at Bangor station.

 I decided to cook myself some liver so I braved the drizzle and set off for the butchers.
 I had to rush as it was after 17:00 and the shops shut at 17:30.
 The rain was heavier than I’d thought and I was wet through by the time I reached the precinct where the butcher was.

-It had stopped raining next morning and was actually warm and sunny when I set off, only 5 minutes late.
+It had stopped raining in the morning and was actually warm and sunny when I set off, only 5 minutes late.
 Crewe was unusually quiet and the roads almost deserted, I suppose because it was Good Friday.
 I arrived 10 minutes before opening time but there was someone waiting on the inside of the glass door and she let me in.
 She told me where the staff room was and instructed me to put on a staff t-shirt.
 I’d have a designated locker and 3 t-shirts would be waiting for me inside it.
 She was a good looking girl and was very friendly so I was disappointed when I spied her wedding ring.
 Anyway seeing her cheered me up and made me wonder whether there would be other attractive females working with me.
 I’d not been out with anyone since Chacca finished with me and I wanted to change this situation soon.

 I was put on shelf stacking.
-I had to walk around the store checking the shelves, noting down on an electronic device those that needed topping up and then going to the stores, booking the goods out, piling them on a trolley then taking them to and putting them on the correct shelf.
-Apparently this was the job all new staff were given as it gave them knowledge of the layout of the stock and was considered part of the staff training.
+I had to walk around the store checking the shelves, noting down on an electronic device those items that needed topping up and then going to the stores, booking the goods out, piling them on a trolley then taking them to and putting them on the correct shelves.
+Apparently this was the job all new staff were given as it gave them knowledge of the layout of the store and the stock and was considered part of staff training.
 Some items, huge sacks of cat litter, dog food and bales of hay were kept stocked by someone else, a huge, shaven headed, tattooed armed youth who looked like he could be a white supremacist.

 The store itself was huge, like an aircraft hanger.
 It had a mezzanine floor where pet rabbits, guinea pigs, kittens etc. were kept.
 The isles were wide, much wider than in most supermarkets and there were special offers everywhere, lots of ‘buy 1 get the second 1 half price’ offers which I deplored – trying to upsell items that probably weren’t needed.
 One of my pet hates – excuse the unintended pun.